8 May 2020: Poet’s Day 6

-I had to change tack at the last minute this week.
+I had to change tack at the last minute this week—I discovered that two of the poems I had chosen were still in copyright.

 In any case, it seems right to commemorate the tremendous efforts of World War II by choosing poems for the army, navy and air force, so we have “Tommy” by Rudyard Kipling, “Drake’s Drum” by Sir Henry Newbolt and “High Flight (An Airman’s Ecstasy)” by John Gillespie Magee.

-Hopefully next week will cover the subject I’d intended for this week.
+Hopefully next week will cover the subject I’d intended for this week (with different poems).

 Poem 16.
 Tommy